bigMOTOR/DataDrivenRxDatasources/README.md

 ## License

-DataDrivenRxTableView is available under the MIT license.
+DataDrivenRxDatasources is available under the MIT license.
 See the LICENSE file for more info.